dotnet/aspire/src/Components/Aspire.Qdrant/README.md

 ## Configuration

-The .NET Aspire Qdrant component provides multiple options to configure the server connection based on the requirements and conventions of your project.
+The .NET Aspire Qdrant Client component provides multiple options to configure the server connection based on the requirements and conventions of your project.

 ### Use a connection string